Easy Vegetable Rice Pilaf (Yellow Turmeric Rice)

 A serving of vegetable rice in a plate with a fork

 I’m a firm believer in having several go-to side dishes you can pull out whenever the mood strikes.
-When it comes to rice, I’ve already shared the basic methods for cooking jasmine rice, brown rice, and vermicelli rice.
+When it comes to rice, I’ve already shared the basic methods for cooking stovetop jasmine rice, brown rice, and Lebanese rice.
 However, for those who find rice “boring,” it’s time to introduce you to this easy one-pot vegetable rice pilaf (aka turmeric rice with vegetables)!

 This one-pan vegan pilaf combines the general aromatics (garlic, onion, and ginger) with several Middle Eastern spices and tons of veggies to make the ultimate versatile side dish.
 Even better, though, you can adapt it to be as simple or complex as you’d like by how many add-ins you choose to use.
 Luckily, even the most basic version will be a family favorite (and 1000% better than any boxed or packaged version of similar dishes!).

-Not only is this vegetable rice pilaf a great way to pack in tons of veggies to any meal, but as you can choose which to add, you can easily adapt it to suit the entire family.
-In this version, the addition of chickpeas helps to add extra fiber and protein, keeping you satisfied for longer and making this recipe easily double up as a nutritional side or hearty vegetarian main.
+Not only is this vegetable rice pilaf a great way to pack tons of veggies to any meal, but as you can choose which to add, you can easily adapt it to suit the entire family.
+In this version, the addition of cooked chickpeas helps to add extra fiber and protein, keeping you satisfied for longer and making this recipe easily double up as a nutritional side or hearty vegetarian main.
 Best of all, this recipe is easily scalable and freezer-friendly too!

 Want to save this recipe?